 Through the NSW Aboriginal Land Rights Act 1983, vacant Crown land not lawfully used or occupied or required for an essential purpose or for residential land, is returned to Aboriginal people.

 Aboriginal land rights aim to redress past injustices when Aboriginal people were dispossessed of their land by colonisation.
 This dispossession led to many social, economic and physical problems for Aboriginal people.

-Crown Lands investigates and assesses Aboriginal Land Claims across the State.
+Department of Primary Industries - Lands investigates and assesses Aboriginal Land Claims across the State.